 - Invoicing: Create customer invoices and export to PDF or other file formats; specify line items, prices, and sales tax rate; receive payments.

 - Expense management: Pay vendors for products/services and track payment history.

 - 1099s: Create and print 1099/1096 forms; process 1099-MISC payments (for independent contractors, rents, royalties, or attorneys).

-- Basic reporting: Paid and unpaid invoices, payment history, tax document summaries, etc.
+- Basic reporting: Paid invoices, payment history, tax document summaries, etc.

 - Account tracking: Sync your software with bank accounts to record deposits, withdrawals, and track your balances.

 During your accounting software comparison, use these features (and any others you may need) to screen products for your shortlist.
 After you’ve built a shortlist, run a few demos/free trials and compare pricing.
 Which solution offers the best value for its subscription price?
 Most importantly, which is the best fit for your accounting method?

 Why use accounting software?
 Some small businesses tend to prefer cash-based accounting software because of its inherent simplicity.

 If you’re looking for an easy way to track money as it flows in and out of your accounts, look no further.
 A cash-based system is like a sophisticated checkbook: you record payments and expenses, keep an eye on your balances, and let your accountant do the rest (tax reporting, financial projections, balance sheets, etc.).
 You don’t need some expensive, unwieldy piece of software designed for a multi-national corporation.